All about cash deposit balance.

 - Thus, a cash deposit in health insurance covers the lag between joining a new employee and the employee’s name registered with the insurance company.

 - It is best for employees since they are covered from the first day of their job.

 What are the implications of a lower cash deposit balance in health insurance?

 A lower cash deposit balance in health insurance means insufficient bank balance.
 What happens when you withdraw funds over the available funds in your savings account?
 The banker rejects it!

 Similarly, suppose the employee is exposed to the risk and not yet covered by the group health insurance policy.
 In that case, the insurer may reject the claims for medical expenses of such an employee.

 A cash deposit balance in health insurance is like a bank account.
-If it is sufficiently funded to cover the new employees, the insurer can cover the claims.
+The insurer can cover the claims if it is sufficiently funded to cover the new employees.
 Hence, it is a standard practice to maintain at least 20% of the initial premium as a buffer amount in such a cash deposit account.

 Learn everything about the business of talent that you don’t learn in business school